stnolting/neorv32/README.md

 The project is intended as auxiliary processor in larger SoC designs or as *ready-to-go* stand-alone custom / customizable microcontroller.

-:books: For detailed information take a look at the [NEORV32 documentation /datasheet (online at GitHub-pages)](https://stnolting.github.io/neorv32/).
+:books: For detailed information take a look at the [NEORV32 documentation (online at GitHub-pages)](https://stnolting.github.io/neorv32/).
-The `asciidoc` sources can be found in [`docs/src_adoc`](https://github.com/stnolting/neorv32/blob/master/docs/src_adoc).
 The *doxygen*-based documentation of the *software framework* is also available online at [GitHub-pages](https://stnolting.github.io/neorv32/sw/files.html).